Styling: Colors, Shapes, and Line Styles

 \end{document}Arrow types

-Section titled “Arrow types”Arrow direction and style are controlled via options.
-Standard TikZ
+Section titled “Arrow types”Arrow direction and style are controlled via the arrows argument.
+The

 fig = TikzFigure()